Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 <center><img width = "300" src="images/URP_image001.png"></center>

-3. Open the "Shaders" menu in the Inspector, select "Universal Render Pipeline" from the Shaders window, and then select **Toon**.
+3. Open the **Shaders** menu in the Inspector, select **Universal Render Pipeline** from the Shaders window, and then select **Toon**.

 <center><img width = "600" src="images/URP_image002.png"></center>

 4. The material shaders are changed.
-Make sure that "Universal Render Pipeline/Toon" is assigned by the Inspector.
+Make sure that **Universal Render Pipeline/Toon** is assigned by the Inspector.
 By default, the most basic Unity Toon Shader, the **Double Shade With Feather** workflow, is assigned.

 <center><img width = "300" src="images/URP_image003.png"></center>